hbctraining/Intro-to-R/lessons/tidyverse_data_wrangling.md

 ## Adding files to your working directory

-We have four files that we will be working with in the lessons:
+We have three files that we need to bring in for this lesson:

-1. A practice metadata file to explore basic plotting with ggplot2
 2. A normalized counts file (gene expression counts normalized for library size)
 3. A metadata file corresponding to the samples in our normalized counts dataset
 4. The differential expression results output from our DE analysis using DESeq2